Skip to content

 Where Do Direct Flights Land in Lapland?

-Direct UK flights land at three Lapland airports, each serving a different area:
+Direct UK flights land at three Lapland airports, each serving a different area.
+Live arrival information and airport services for all three are on Finavia’s official airport pages:

 Airport Code Best for Key distances